eoscostarica/guide.eoscostarica.io/docs/devops.md

 DevOps principles are applied to and assisted by the following 3 Key areas all working together:

-- People - DevOps relies on strong people & a strong culture of experimentation, learning, collaboration, and shared goals between Development, QA & IT Operations.
+- **People** - DevOps relies on strong people & a strong culture of experimentation, learning, collaboration, and shared goals between Development, QA & IT Operations.
-- Processes – DevOps builds further upon Lean Agile, applying concepts of lean manufacturing to IT value streams.
+- **Processes** – DevOps builds further upon Lean Agile, applying concepts of lean manufacturing to IT value streams.
-- Tools– DevOps relies on enhanced tools & technologies, including automation, telemetry, & collaboration tools.
+- **Tools** – DevOps relies on enhanced tools & technologies, including automation, telemetry, & collaboration tools.

 ## What Is the Goal of DevOps?